starstarnull/clog/README.md

 However, if you want to run tests and see a demo, you can run:

 ```
-make build          # If you want to see the tests.
+make               # If you want to see the tests.
 Not necessary to use.
 ```